-In the course of the project, eighteen new RoHS exemption requests have been evaluated.
-As the evaluations of 8 exemption requests have been finalised, it has been decided to publish the proceedings for these exemptions while the other evaluations continue, due to the pressing schedule of some of the requests at hand.
-The exemption requests covered in this project together with the name of the applicants, status of evaluation and, where relevant, the final recommendations and expiry dates granted, are summarized in Table 1.
+The exemption requests covered in this project together applicant name and the final recommendations and expiry dates granted are summarized in Table 1.
 Please refer to the corresponding chapters of this report for more details on the evaluation results.
-The, not legally binding, recommendations for these 8 exemption requests were submitted to the EU Commission by Öko-Institut and Fraunhofer IZM and have already been published at the EU CIRCA website on the 19th of October 2012.
+The final - not legally binding - recommendations for exemption request no. 1 through 20 (excluding requests 1, 2, 11, 12, 15, 16 and 19) were submitted to the EU Commission by Öko-Institut and Fraunhofer IZM and have already been published at the EU CIRCA website on 17 December 2012.
 So far, the Commission has not adopted any revision of the Annex to Directive 2011/65/EU based on these recommendations.